 Advising Services can help you figure out which classes to take for your program, focus on an area of study, find out more information for transferring and much more.

 Student Clubs and Organizationsprovide an important sense of connection for college students.
 There are a variety of opportunities for current students to join, including the academic honor society Phi Theta Kappa and many other clubs.

 The Wisconsin Shares Child Care Subsidy Programassists families in paying for child care so parents can go to school or work.
 Visit their webpage for more information on applying for the program, which is available to low-income families with children under the age of 13.

 The City of Madison Child Care Program provides assistance in paying for child care to families living in Madison who are working, going to school or job seeking.
 This program is available for families who are ineligible for the Wisconsin Shares Child Care program.

-Madison College Child and Family Center provides child care for students and staff at the Truax campus location.
+Madison College's Early Learning Campus provides child care for students and staff at the Truax campus location.
 Check their page for information on enrollment, rates and more.
 Some scholarships for child care are available to our students.

 Youngstar, created by the Wisconsin Department of Children and Families, provides ratings for all licensed child care providers in the state.

 The Wisconsin Head Start Associationcan help you locate a Head Start program in your area.
 Head Start is a program available for 3-5 year olds which focuses on school readiness, and is provided at no cost to eligible families.